-COMING SOON!
 Are You Listening?
-A Guide to Recognizing How God is Speaking to You
+A Guide to Recognizing and Responding to God's Voice

 Have you ever wondered if God is speaking to you?
 The answer is yes!
 But it may not be how you were expecting.
 God's message for you may be on a license plate, in a dream, through someone else’s voice, or from a feeling you just can’t shake.
 Are You Listening? helps readers develop their spiritual eyes and ears so they can cultivate an awareness of God’s voice and uncover the unique way he is speaking to them!

-Available wherever books are sold in late spring 2023
+Available wherever books are sold in the summer of 2023.

 Travis Payne, world-renown producer/director/choreographer for pop elites Michael & Janet Jackson, Beyoncé, and Lady Gaga, has a new passion project: adapting the award-winning faith based book, STRAINING FORWARD, to film.